Turmeric for Your Hens? Really??

 Turmeric is a root (related to ginger) that contains the ingredient curcumin.
 Curcumin is a huge immune system booster in chickens (good for overall chicken health and well being).
 It also acts as an anti-inflammatory agent (which is helpful with problems such as bumblefoot or other inflamed injuries chickens might sustain).
 Those two things right there would be enough for me, but the list goes on: Turmeric aids in digestion, eye and brain function, and respiratory issues.
-It can be made into a paste and used as an antibacterial medication.
+It can be used as an antibacterial medication.

 I’m all about natural health remedies.
 Especially ones that are real food.
 I drink turmeric tea.
 I use it in cooking.
 I’m all about getting the natural anti-inflammatory benefits out of that yellow spice.
 Why not try it on my hens?
 But how?